Zogir/LinuxUsersGroup_UWSP/LearningPerl/README.md

 for me to get my feet wet with git and github.
 These source files were not in any way originally intended for public posting or any practical use outside of giving me practice using a revision control system.
-That being said, one can expect to encounter code without comments, odd formatting, and general uselessness within this directory.
+That being said, one can expect to encounter code that is both broken and without comments, odd formatting, and general uselessness within this directory.
 Enjoy!

--Zogir
++-Zogir